Lumbar Puncture Under Fluoroscopy

 - DO take your other medications as determined by your physician, especially any medications for high blood pressure.

-- Ask your doctor for specific guidelines regarding alcohol use before the test.
-Generally, you should not consume any alcohol for at least 24 hours prior to the test.
+Ask your doctor for specific guidelines regarding alcohol use before the test.
+Generally, you should not consume any alcohol for at least 24 hours before the test.

 - Take your usual dose of insulin and eat a light breakfast before 8:00 a.m.